fedona/ObjectPoseEstimation-3D-Reconstruction/README.md

    ffmpeg -framerate 30 -pattern_type glob -i '*.png' -c:v libx264 -pix_fmt yuv420p output.mp4
 ```

-To produce videos using ffmpeg it is necessary to have frames of same resolution, and since BundleSDF happends to generate frames of odd resolution it might be necessary to resize them.
+To produce videos using ffmpeg it is necessary to have frames of same resolution, and since BundleSDF happends to generate frames of odd resolution it might be necessary to resize them or ffmpeg will fail to generate a video.

 This command is used to resize any frame to a correct resolution:
 ```bash